 The DPMC was founded by a team of data protection lawyers (the "Founders") and is currently managed by several professionals working in the field of data protection (the "Directors").
-Details on these persons can be found on the DPMC's website: https://dataprotectionmoot.univie.ac.at/about-the-dpmc/the-founders/.
+Details on these persons can be found on the DPMC's website.

-The Directors are the authors of the Case and are responsible for content.
+The Directors are responsible of the Case and are responsible for content.
 Their engagement for the DPMC is pro bono and unrelated to their professional activities.